 The streamlined universal waste regulations are expected to:

 - Ease regulatory burdens on retail stores and others that discard aerosol cans,

 - Promote the collection and recycling of aerosol cans, and

 - Encourage the development of municipal and commercial programs to reduce the quantity of these wastes going to municipal solid waste landfills or combustors.

 The federal Universal Waste program, established in 1995, creates a streamlined mechanism for collection and recycling of Resource Conservation and Recovery Act (RCRA) hazardous waste.
-Since 1995, five waste streams have been added to the federal Universal Waste program.
+From 1995 to 2018, four waste streams had been added to the federal Universal Waste program.

 A few states have already added hazardous waste aerosol cans to their state Universal Waste programs.
-EPA used these state programs as models for this proposed rule.
+In March 2018, EPA proposed adding aerosol cans to the federal universal waste list.
+EPA used these state programs as models for this rule.